arrangabriel/IT1901-project-gr23/get-fit/core/README.md

 - getExerciseSubCategories() -> Subcategory[]: Returns the subcategories for the logEntry's main category as an array.

-**class Validity**

-Consist of a boolean and String field.

-- Validity(boolean, String): Representing the validity of an EntryBuilder.

-- valid() -> boolean: Returns wether the builder is valid.

-- reason() -> String: Returns the reason for the validity of the builder.

 **class EntryBuilder**

 The builder class for the LogEntry.
 Consist of the required fields of type String, LocalDate, Duration, EXERCISECATEGORY, int.
 It also consist of the optional fields String, Subcategory, Double, Integer.